jophinzhu/GitChangesAnalyzer/docs/PROJECT_ORGANIZATION.md

-# Project Organization Summary
+# Project Organization Guide

-This document provides an overview of the GitChangesAnalyzer project organization and structure.
+This document provides a comprehensive reference for the GitChangesAnalyzer project structure, configuration, and development workflow.

 ## 📁 Directory Structure